ten-protocol/go-ten/docs/testnet/tutorial.md

 ![Step 1 screenshot](https://images.tango.us/workflows/263b9f82-3d6e-46d1-908f-952591a206d8/steps/cb679525-fb5f-4cae-991a-02285beee941/765986b3-1999-4814-a6ac-89bb6d22488d.png?crop=focalpoint&fit=crop&fp-x=0.5000&fp-y=0.5000&fp-z=1.0000&w=1200&mark-w=0.2&mark-pad=0&mark64=aHR0cHM6Ly9pbWFnZXMudGFuZ28udXMvc3RhdGljL21hZGUtd2l0aC10YW5nby13YXRlcm1hcmsucG5n&ar=870%3A269)

 Before we move on, we've seen how we can keep things private (hint: all of the above is private!).
 What about if there are things we want to intentionally make public?
-Foe example, it makes sense for the current prize pool to be public, so let's go ahead and explore that.
+For example, it makes sense for the current prize pool to be public, so let's go ahead and explore that.
 It's straightforward.
 All you do is create a public view that returns something - precisely the same as any other EVM contract!

 Our function to return the prize pool is: